 1. A summary of the problem.
 This could be the list of a product’s defects, the list of offending policies or a summary of the site characterization report conclusions.
 Career action plans that are available online can be of great help to you in making the right action plan needed for your career.

 2. A copy of the plans relating to worker health and safety, management of wastes produced, and quality assurance or quality control procedures, as they relate to the remedial action being done.

 4. A deliberation on the methods of the remedial action will take to attain the chosen remediation standard for the product, site, or policy.
-You may also see simple action plan formats.

 7. Details on the operation and maintenance of the remedial action.
 These should include the schedules of the operation including the start of remediation, and the completion dates for all steps detailed in the remedial action plan.
 A sample schedule for monitoring, sampling, and site inspection should also be included.
 Other key operation and maintenance details such as the estimated amount and concentrations of regulated substances in any discharge and the method of discharge should also be included.

 8. For environmental remedial action plans, a site map that shows the location of buildings, roads, and property boundaries should be included.
 Check employee action plans for more.
 The location of remedial equipment and other important locations relating to the remedial action should also be specified on this map.